 That said, caffeine is not always able to block out adenosine.
 If you’ve been awake for more than 16 hours, your brain has done enough activity to generate a whole army of adenosine.
 At that point, no amount of caffeine is going to be effective enough to make you truly feel alert and awake.

-***For Three Easy Steps to Maximize Your Energy (drink), see the separate blog by that title***
+***See this post for Three Easy Steps to Maximize Your Energy (drink)**